Survey Methodology – CAWI

 You can send invites to a list of respondents with an email address.
 A software with an integrated email sender also gives you information on opened emails or, for example, on people who didn’t receive the email because of a full mailbox or a wrong email, etc…

 Carefully selecting the online survey software is really important as just a few of them have the integrated email feature.
-This integration is crucial to easily and consistently manage the entire survey.
-In fact, in some of these software you can also automatically program reminders to all respondents who didn’t answer the survey.
+This integration is crucial to easily manage the entire survey.
+In fact, in some of these software you can also schedule reminders to all respondents who didn’t answer the survey.

 You can publish the link in any website or social media.
 This method is frequently used along with anonymous distribution.